-This feature is intended for bulk reposting of a large number of documents.
+This feature is intended for the bulk reposting of a large number of documents.
 It is faster than reposting individual documents.

 Backdate posting of documents might include accessing outdated accumulation or accounting register totals (for example, accessing Balances virtual tables of these registers), which slows down the posting.